Royal Shrovetide Football: The anthem

 That tries the pluck of an Englishman.

 Films and media

-The event is often attended by reporters and documentary makers from several European countries, along with those from the USA and Japan.
+The event is often attended by reporters and documentary makers from several European countries, along with those from the United States and Japan.
 Appearances on UK television include Blue Peter, where the presenters experienced the game for themselves, and gameshow They Think It's All Over, where it was featured as the "Unusual Sport" and later in the show some local Down'Ards appeared on the "Feel the Sportsman" round.

 The 2006 game was attended by a Los Angeles film company acquiring footage for a documentary titled Wild in the Streets, produced and co-directed by Peter Baxter and narrated by Sean Bean.
 The film premiered at the 2012 Slamdance Film Festival in Park City, Utah, USA.
 The film was released online and on-demand in the US in April 2013.